aahsnr-configs/emacs/notes/snippetsv2.md

   (add-hook 'after-save-hook #'ar/yas-reload-snippets-on-save))

 ;; Installs the official community-maintained collection of snippets.
+;; Yasnippet will automatically find and use this package.
 (use-package yasnippet-snippets
   :after yasnippet
   :demand t) ;; Ensure it's downloaded and available